-The woven blanket used as the batting is actually quite a light weight and lovely piece in and of itself.
-Makes me wonder if it might have been a shawl.
+What I believe to be a light weight woven blanket was used as the batting and is a lovely piece of fabric in and of itself.
+Makes me wonder if it might have been a shawl?
 It is not as large as the quilt itself so it doesn't fill the whole quilt.

 Another older binding is also showing underneath the outer binding in some areas.

 If you go back and look at the first photo again, you will see two rather wide white lines beginning on the left side of the quilt runnning horizontal under the 2nd row of blocks.
 These are actually two different pieces of fabric.
 I am assuming these are print flaws.